Origin: Elgin Stellenbosch

 from where our vines grow today, on Cocoa Hill.

-With our Sauvignon Blanc we aim at making a wine that is fresh, youthful and abundant with tropical fruit flavours.
+With our Sauvignon Blanc we aim at making a wine that is fresh, youthful and abundant.
 Balance between the fruit, alcohol and acidity is of utmost importance.

 Fermentation and Ageing:

 Grapes were harvested between 19° and 23° Balling to ensure fresh acidity and riper flavours in the wine.
 Fermentation was at 14° Celsius with further time on the lees to add to complexity and texture.

 With its refreshing character this wine pairs well with salads, seafood and other Mediterranean dishes.